Wind power in New Jersey: Jersey Atlantic Wind Farm

 Jersey-Atlantic Wind Farm, opened in 2005 in Atlantic City, is the first coastal wind farm in the United States.
 In October 2010, North American Offshore Wind Conference was held in the city and included tours of the facility and potential sites for further development.
 In February 2011, the state passed legislation permitting the construction of wind turbines along pre-existing piers, such as the Steel Pier.

 Bayonne Municipal Utilities Authority

 The Bayonne Municipal Utilities Authority operates a singular wind turbine.
 Construction of a single turbine tower was completed in January 2012.
-It is the first wind turbine manufactured by Leitwind to be installed in the USA and the first in the Tri-State (NY-NJ-CT) metropolitan area.
+It is the first wind turbine manufactured by Leitwind to be installed in the US and the first in the Tri-State (NY-NJ-CT) metropolitan area.
 The turbine came on line in June 2012, and is used to power a sewage pumping station.

 Operational difficulties have kept the turbine off-line for various periods, despite repairs by Leitner-Poma.
 This is a land based wind turbine, as opposed to the proposed offshore wind farms.